awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

  If your database is sometimes idle but at other times has a substantial workload, you can use Aurora Serverless v2 as an alternative to T instances\.
 With Aurora Serverless v2, you define a capacity range and Aurora automatically scales your database up or down depending on the current workload\.
 For usage details, see [Using Aurora Serverless v2](aurora-serverless-v2.md)\.
 For the database engine versions that you can use with Aurora Serverless v2, see [Requirements for Aurora Serverless v2](aurora-serverless-v2.requirements.md)\.

 When you use a T instance as a DB instance in an Aurora MySQL DB cluster, we recommend the following:
-+ If you use a T instance as a DB instance class in your DB cluster, use the same DB instance class for all instances in your DB cluster\.
++ Use the same DB instance class for all instances in your DB cluster\.
 For example, if you use `db.t2.medium` for your writer instance, then we recommend that you use `db.t2.medium` for your reader instances also\.
 + Don't adjust any memory\-related configuration settings, such as `innodb_buffer_pool_size`\.
 Aurora uses a highly tuned set of default values for memory buffers on T instances\.
 These special defaults are needed for Aurora to run on memory\-constrained instances\.
 If you change any memory\-related settings on a T instance, you are much more likely to encounter out\-of\-memory conditions, even if your change is intended to increase buffer sizes\.
 + Monitor your CPU Credit Balance \(`CPUCreditBalance`\) to ensure that it is at a sustainable level\.
 That is, CPU credits are being accumulated at the same rate as they are being used\.

   When you have exhausted the CPU credits for an instance, you see an immediate drop in the available CPU and an increase in the read and write latency for the instance\.
 This situation results in a severe decrease in the overall performance of the instance\.